How to Look Up an LLC in California? (Most Effective Method)

 California requires LLC in the name of the company to distinguish the entity from partnerships, limited partnerships, business trusts, holding companies, corporations and associations.

 Do I Need a Fictitious Business Name in California?

 You do not need a fictitious business name in California, but if the LLC does not include the owner’s last name, a DBA statement must be submitted to the County Clerk’s office.

 How Do I Find Out Who Owns an LLC in California?

 To find out who owns an LLC in California, visit the Secretary of State's website and search for the LLC’s Articles of Organization.
 The owners of the California LLC are listed in the said document.

 How Do I Find My California LLC Number?

-When starting a new LLC in California, it is required to register your business name.
+When starting an LLC in California, it is required to register your business name.

 If you are unsure whether you performed the California business search correctly, consult a law firm or contact the local government agency office.